 Mr Golis’s first degree was from Cambridge (Sidney Sussex College) where he graduated in 1967 with joint honours’ degree in Natural Sciences (Chemistry and Experimental Psychology) and Economics.
 In 1973 he completed (with distinction) the two year Masters program at the London Business School.
 Mr Golis was awarded the Sydney Stock Exchange Prize in 1983 for the best performance in the Diploma Course of the Securities Institute of Australia.

-Mr Golis is a Fellow of both the Australian Institute of Company Directors and the Australian Institute of Management.
-He was a member of the NSW SIA Council 1985-99 and a Senior Fellow of that organisation.
+Mr Golis is a Fellow of the Institute of Management and Leaders and was a Fellow of the Australian Institute of Company Directors.
+He was a member of the NSW SIA Council 1985-99 and was a Senior Fellow of that organisation.
 He was a director of the Australian Venture Capital Association 1999-2005.
-He is currently the President of the Cambridge Society of NSW.
+He was the President of the Cambridge Society of NSW for seven years (2008-15).
 His book Enterprise and Venture Capital – A Business Builders’ and Investors’ Handbook (Allen & Unwin, fifth edition June 2009) has become the handbook of the Australian Venture Capital industry.
 McGraw Hill published the latest version of his book Empathy Selling—New Sales Techniques for the 21st Century in November 1995 and a new edition was recently republished in March 2009.
 His third book, The Humm Handbook: Lifting Your Level of Emotional Intelligence was released in June 2007.

 Based on his books, Chris has developed seminars and training courses on people skills for technical managers, salespeople and leaders.
 Since 1990 he has trained some 5,000 people.
 Among his clients are the Australian Venture Capital Association, Citicorp Asia, Euromoney Institute of Finance, IIR, Islamic Development Bank, National Science & Technology Board, Singapore, New York Institute of Finance, PricewaterhouseCoopers, Securities Institute of Australia, Securities Institute of Malaysia, the Singapore Venture Capital Association, and Terrapin.
 Chris is available for training and public speaking.